-Member of the Board of Directors, CFO and COO, Member of the Credit Committee
+Member of the Board of Directors, CFO and COO and AFC, Member of the Credit Committee

-Born in 1970, Ms. Kutay is a graduate of the Faculty of Business Administration at Istanbul University.
-Starting her career at an independent audit firm in 1993 and worked at financial control unit of a local bank, Ms. Kutay has 29 years of experience in banking and business administration.
+Ozge Kutay is a graduate of the Faculty of Business Administration at Istanbul University.
+Starting her career at an independent audit firm in 1993 and worked at financial control unit of a local bank, Ms. Kutay has 30 years of experience in banking and business administration.
 Having been employed by Deutsche Bank A.Ş. since 1998, she served as an Assistant General Manager between 2001 and 2012 before being appointed as a member of the Board of Directors in October 2012.